How to Say "If the frog goes to the sea, the frog can see the stars" in Korean | -(으)면 Grammar

 What does "If the frog goes to the sea, the frog can see the stars" mean in Korean?

 The Korean sentence "개구리가 바다에 가면, 별을 볼 수 있어요." translates to "If the frog goes to the sea, the frog can see the stars." in English.
-This line matches the English meaning, "If the frog goes to the sea, the frog can see the stars", but it keeps the mood soft.
-The "-요" ending makes it gentle and kind.
+The sentence "개구리가 바다에 가면, 별을 볼 수 있어요." is at the sweet spot for language learners: simple enough to parse, rich enough to be useful.
+It means "if the frog goes to the sea, the frog can see the stars" and uses vocabulary you will encounter again and again.

 Pronunciation guide: gaeguriga badae gamyeon, byeoleul bol su iteoyo.